jbejjani2022/VioLibrary/README.md

 # **VioLibrary**

 ## **About**
-VioLibrary is a tool for finding violin recital repertoire and brainstorming and building recital programs.
+VioLibrary is a web tool that makes it easy to search for violin recital repertoire and brainstorm and build recital programs.
+Apply a range of search filters to find works that fit your interests and needs; add works to your favorites page; get personalized recommendations for new works to explore; and create custom libraries to group works together.

 # **How to Run**

-Included in our `project.zip` is the `api.db` database, which already contains the relevant data for the project which we have retrieved from the [OpenOpus](https://openopus.org) API.
-So, no setup is necessary to run and test our project.
+The `api.db` database file already contains the relevant data for the project which we have retrieved from the [OpenOpus](https://openopus.org) API.
+No setup is necessary to run and test our project.

-Use the project by simply running flask (with `flask run`) within the project directory and opening the link in your browser.
+Use the project by installing the dependencies in `requirements.txt` and running flask (via `flask run`) within the project directory.
+Then, open the provided link to the local server in your browser.

 The user can then register for a new account by entering a username (that has not already been taken) and a password.
-The password must be at least 8 characters long, has at least 1 lowercase, 1 uppercase, and 1 special symbol or number.
+The password must be at least 8 characters long, have at least 1 lowercase, 1 uppercase, and 1 special symbol or number.

 # **Using VioLibrary**

-While logged in, the user can perform the following basic tasks:
+While logged in, the user can perform the following tasks:

 ## **Search**